Chadpenningtonjebbit/ai-data-insights/DEPLOYMENT.md

 ### Environment Variables

+- **CRITICAL**: The application requires an OpenAI API key to function
+- Set the `OPENAI_API_KEY` environment variable in your deployment platform
+- For Vercel deployments:
+  1. Go to your project settings
+  2. Navigate to the "Environment Variables" tab
+  3. Add `OPENAI_API_KEY` with your OpenAI API key
+  4. Redeploy your application
+- For local testing, create a `.env.local` file based on the `.env.example` template
 - Never commit your API keys to the repository
-- Use environment variables in your deployment platform
-- For local testing, use a `.env.local` file (already in .gitignore)

 ### OpenAI API Usage